Flora Municipality: Geography

-Flora is located in the western central part of Sogn og Fjordane county.
-To the west, it is bordered by the North Sea, to the north it is bordered by Bremanger Municipality, to the east by Gloppen Municipality, and to the south by Naustdal Municipality and Askvoll Municipality.
-Flora includes many islands, including Reksta, Askrova, Svanøya, Skorpa, Fanøya, Hovden, and Kinn.
-The municipality also includes the large lakes of Endestadvatnet, Lykkjebøvatnet, and Vassetevatnet.
-The Norddalsfjorden runs through the northern part of the municipality, and it is crossed by the Norddalsfjord Bridge.
+Flora was located in the western central part of Sogn og Fjordane county.
+To the west, it was bordered by the North Sea, to the north it was bordered by Bremanger Municipality, to the east by Gloppen Municipality, and to the south by Naustdal Municipality and Askvoll Municipality.
+Flora Municipality included many islands, including Reksta, Askrova, Svanøya, Skorpa, Fanøya, Hovden, and Kinn.
+The municipality also included the large lakes of Endestadvatnet, Lykkjebøvatnet, and Vassetevatnet.
+The highest point in the municipality was the 1385 m tall Ålfotbreen glacier.
+The Norddalsfjorden flowed through the northern part of the municipality, and it was crossed by the Norddalsfjord Bridge.

 Attractions

 Kinn

 Off the coast is the grassy island of Kinn.
 The area around Kinn was the central herring area in Norway for the most part of the 19th century.
 At the height, there lived approximately 15,000 people on Kinn and the surrounding islands in the herring season.
 Today, there are 15 inhabitants on Kinn.

 On the island of Kinn, on the edge of the ocean lies the historic Kinn Church from the 12th century.
 The church, built in Romanesque style, is the oldest church in the Sunnfjord region.
 It has long been associated with the legend of St. Sunniva.
 The church choir is the oldest part of the church, and the lectern is the only preserved example of its kind in Scandinavia.

 Every year during the third weekend in June, the Kinna Pageant is an historical play about love, hate, fidelity and loyalty to the church and humankind.
 About 150 actors take part, and audiences of several thousand tourists visit the island to watch the play.